On the falsification of the pilot-wave interpretation of quantum mechanics and the meaning of the Born rule: Introduction

-In this paper, we interpret the results of a recently conducted experiment \cite{Ratajczak2021} on the dependence of ultra-diluted gas transmittance on the size of the detector in relation to pilot-wave type interpretations.
+First, we need to analyze the meaning of Born's rule, the rule that connects the mathematics of quantum mechanics to the outcome of an experiment.
+Born formulated the rule for any kind of quantum system and observable.
+So it allows us to regard a system consisting of only a single particle and consider its position, for simplicity, in one dimension:

+In its original and still most popular understanding \cite{VonNeumann1955} \cite{landsman2009born} it means that if the system is in a state $\Psi$, then:

+This formulation, with two different entities, namely the particle and the wave function, is required by the QM interpretations of the type of pilot-wave.
 According to \cite{Bacciagaluppi2012} ``pilot-wave theories are no-collapse formulations of quantum mechanics that assign to the wave function the role of determining the evolution of (‘piloting’, ‘guiding’) the variables characterizing the system, say particle configurations''.
-As this interpretation is widely known, it makes no sense to elaborate more.
-The key for further discussion is that it assumes the existence of local particles.
-This particular assumption seems to contradict the results of the experiment.

-In the following section, we briefly review a recently developed transmittance model \cite{Ratajczak2020b} for ultra-diluted gas together with the results of the experiment based on this model.
-In the next section, we show that the assumption of the existence of local particles contrasts with the experimental results.
-The last section states our conclusion.
+Now let's try to dismiss ``particle'' and leave just $\Psi$ as the only real entity following Hobson \cite{Hobson2013}: ``$\Psi$ is a spatially extended field representing the probability amplitude (...) \emph{to interact at} $x$ rather than an amplitude for finding, upon measurement, a particle''.
+Then Eq.~(\ref{PEquation}) means that if the system is in a state $\Psi$, then:

+Here ``the particle'' means just some indivisible entity $\Psi$ refers to: the quantum.
+It doesn't refer to any spatial object like a tiny, ball-like thing.
+Note that the Born rule reformulated this way still preserves incredible, experimentally proven strength.

+This way, we have two different formulations of the rule.
+They differ in the interpretation of what ``a particle'' and $\Psi$ are.
+Fig.~(\ref{fig:particlesChart}) illustrates it with two gas cloud diagrams.
+The first shows tiny particles guided by their wavefunctions, the ideal gas model.
+It follows the former interpretation of the Born rule, Ref.~(\ref{BornRule}).
+The second diagram follows the latter interpretation, Ref.~(\ref{HobsonRule}).
+For simplicity, but without losing generality, we assume the same spread for all particles.
+In the following section, we will refer to the optical depth rule \cite{Ratajczak2020b} \cite{Ratajczak2022} proposed for the gas with substantial wavefunctions' spread, the \emph{smeared gas}.
+This rule distinguishes both the gas models presented above.
+As a consequence, it will help us distinguish between both interpretations.